-They're more of a bodyweight skill move than a strength one.
+They're much more a bodyweight skill move than a strength one.

 The more strength you have, the more you can make up for bad mobility or technique (“muscling it out”).
-This is common in people with have strong, tight shoulders.
+For example, people with strong, tight shoulders.

 The more technique and flexibility you use, on the other hand, the less strength you’ll require.
 Just by using a more efficient (stacked) line.

-I recommend most people build a base of daily calisthenics or simple movements.
-Really, any form of mindful preparation that connects the brain and body and gets you moving in diverse ways.
+To start, I recommend most people build a base of daily calisthenics or simple movements.
+Really, any form of general physical preparation that connects the brain and body and gets you moving in diverse ways.

-Once you have a basic fitness / body awareness, here are four areas of strength transferable to handbalancing.
+Once you have a basic fitness level, here are four areas of strength directly transferable to handbalancing.